 In water polo, goalies are a special breed.
 Case in point: junior Andy Stevens, LMU’s keeper of the net.
 There may be no better college goalie; some say definitely not.
-Outside the pool, he’s friendly, funny, polite and quick to smile.
+Outside the pool, he’s friendly, funny, polite and quick to smile (see “Behind the Scenes With Andy Stevens”).
 In the net, he defends as if he’s protecting children.

 Here’s what John Loughran, his coach, says:

 “What makes him special is his ability to know where the shooter wants to shoot, to anticipate it and communicate it to his teammates.
 When he puts all of that together, he’s almost unstoppable.”